byjg/php-anydataset-xml/docs/XmlDataset.md

 - **$rowNode**: XPath expression that identifies the nodes to be treated as rows

 - **$colNode**: Associative array mapping field names to XPath expressions
-  - Keys: The field names that will be accessible in the iterator
+  - Keys: The field names that will be accessible in the iterator (will be converted to lowercase)
   - Values: XPath expressions relative to the row node, or callback functions

 - **$registerNS**: Optional array of namespace prefixes and URIs